PrimaMateria/blog/primamateria-blog/content/hive/index.md

 in the future.
 This is why I have chosen to write this blog post, to uncover what is hidden behind the facade of this "secretly open NixOS-Society" and share this idea with a wider audience.

+{{ curious(text="

+If you have enjoyed this post, please leave a comment, even if it's just a simple kudos.
+You wouldn't believe how great it feels to see that someone has read through the work you spent a long time working on and that it is not completely ignored.

+") }}

 {{ end() }}